agbernard/ingest-demo/README.md

 TODO
 * talk about the cost/benefit of multiple servers
 * talk about RabbitMQ
+* talk about the decision to hide certain pieces behind REST calls

 **Benefits:**
 * The code is purposely written to take advantage of [JPA](http://docs.oracle.com/javaee/5/tutorial/doc/bnbpz.html) with [Hibernate](http://www.hibernate.org) as the provider, so any of Hibernate's supported DB's would work.
 Even if the provider is changed, the code would not need to.